Check out this adorable DIY fall pumpkin monogram, looks amazing on the front door of your house!

 - Glue (E6000 or hot glue)

 - Paint brush

 So I started by making the pumpkin stem brown.
-I didn’t have brown paint so I just used a bit of stain instead.
+I didn’t have brown paint so I just used a bit of brown stain instead.
 Actually, after I stained the stem I thought the entire pumpkin would look cool stained, but that’s another project for another day.

 Next I painted the main part of the pumpkin with orange paint.

 While the plain orange paint looked just fine, I decided to take it up a notch and use some dark and clear wax.
-I started at the top near the stem and brushed the wax around the sides towards the bottom, basically following the outline of the pumpkin.
+I started at the top near the stem and brushed the wax around the sides towards the bottom, basically following the outline of the orange pumpkin.

 While that dried, I painted the H letter in white and again used dark and clear wax to give it an antiqued look.
 Then I used E6000 glue to adhere the H letter to the pumpkin.

-And finally it was time to add a little “bow” near the stem using raffia.
+And finally it was time to add a cute little “bow” near the stem using raffia.
 I just cinched the center with some green wire to make it look more like a bow and glued it to the pumpkin (use E6000 or hot glue).

 And your final product should look like this…